D3fy/hosted/README.md

-If the name is hosted locally the application will return 0 If it's not hosted it will return 1, if there is an error it throws the string error to stdout and returns 2.
+If the name is hosted locally the application will return 0 If it's not hosted it will return 1, if there is an error it throws the string error to standard error and returns 2.

 ### example
 This allows programmers to chain `hosted' into bash commands